rishabhsagar123/OTHER-SOFTWARE-PROJECTS/README.md

 Save the Files as For Batch Files .bat and For vbs .vbs in a Notepad.<br/>

+# About Operating System- RsOS

+RsOs is Copyrighted By The GamEvolution You can use it as for only Educational Purposes..<br/>
 .Cpp is the Extension of C++ Files, You can Use Turbo C++ or any C++ Compiler to Compile the Code..<br/>

 Bravo!!
 You Learn All the Software Products Of this Repository.